Last Updated on

 This platform has out of this world helpful customer support team who are available 12 hours of the day, 5 days a week.
 You can reach them via phone or live chat during their works hours and send them an email with guaranteed answers in less than a day.
 Their staff is also very knowledgeable on things AWeber and common email automation problems helping you enjoy a hassle-free experience on their platform.

 Another handy feature of this tool is their easy to use drag and drop builder for campaigns that make automation very easy.
 You can use it to design automated flow up steps on its interface.
 With it you can easily add or remove tags, add tags to subscribers who will open your emails or click on individual links within your emails.
-It then allows you to create better targeted follow up sequences based on the tags created.
+It then allows you to create better targeted follow-up emails and sequences based on the tags created.

 AWeber makes it very easy to create a content upgrade to grow your email list.
 Content upgrades are more like a cheat sheet; bonus content that is closely related to one of your successful blog posts.
 Once your customers access that content, they are asked to provide their email addresses.
 While AWeber’s list based system is a bit archaic, it assists in the creation of multiple forms for each list.